Improve your early years practice

 In a rush?
 Here's what the article is about:

-We are surrounded by vast amounts of research which clearly show the importance of good early language skills, without which children and young people are at risk of social, emotional, educational and economic disadvantage.
+We are surrounded by vast amounts of research which clearly shows the importance of good early language skills, without which children and young people are at risk of social, emotional, educational and economic disadvantage.

 But while these figures may deal mostly with older children, you should never feel like you cannot help.
 Because…

-That’s why our first article is about the joy of working with the youngest children and the significant opportunities you have to make positive and lasting change for every child who is at risk of falling behind.
+Our first article is about the joy of working with the youngest children and the significant opportunities you have to make positive and lasting change for every child who is at risk of falling behind.

-Here, we begin with normal development and how to make the very best of those crucial early years.
+Here, we begin with "normal" development and how to make the very best of those crucial early years.
 Next time, we’ll look in more detail at those children who, despite the very best of efforts on your part, are falling behind.
 There will be more about what you can do and when to seek specialist help later.

 It can be easy to feel daunted by this responsibility, but you don’t have to be.